Jonathan Franklin Hawkins

 Performance Experience

 Jonathan Hawkins is a DC-based guitarist/multi-instrumentalist, composer, and audio engineer.
-With an early upbringing of blues, early jazz, and folk-inspired music, Jonathan’s study and influences include elements of jazz, classical, with ever-present American, Brazilian, Malawian, and Spanish roots.
+With an early upbringing in blues, early jazz, and folk-inspired music, Jonathan’s study and influences encompass elements of jazz, classical music, and a strong American, Brazilian, Malawian, and Spanish influence.

-Jonathan has performed, taught, and entertained audiences world-wide, both as backing guitarist and showband guitarist.
-He has been featured in solo billings, and his commercial music credits include Nat’l and International tours of Broadway musicals “Mamma Mia!”, Farewell Tour”, “Flashdance: The Musical”, and “Bullets Over Broadway” ‘s 1st National Tour.
+Jonathan has performed, taught, and entertained audiences worldwide, both as a backing guitarist and a showband guitarist.
+He has been featured in solo billings, and his commercial music credits include National and International tours of Broadway musicals “Mamma Mia!”, Farewell Tour”, “Flashdance: The Musical”, and “Bullets Over Broadway” ‘s 1st National Tour.
 Local credits include composing and performing for DC’s Studio Theatre productions, as well as regionally throughout the Midwest and Northeast as a hired guitarist & multi-instrumentalist.

-With intense musical elements and dynamic presence on stage, Jonathan performs lead guitar and backup vocals in the high-energy Maryland-based rock band Signal 13, voted Best Baltimore Band in 2020 by Baltimore Magazine.
+With intense musical elements and a dynamic presence on stage, Jonathan performs lead guitar and backup vocals in the high-energy Maryland-based rock band Signal 13, which was voted Best Baltimore Band in 2020 by Baltimore Magazine.
 After their debut album “Destination Unknown,” Signal 13 picked up Hawkins to perform and assist in the re-writing and re-branding of the band’s earlier material, as well as co-composing new material for further releases.
-Jonathan has had the pleasure to perform with the band on opening slots for Tesla, Winger, KIX, Vixen, Steven Adler, as well as festival spots on the 2021 Monsters on the Mountain and 2022 Monsters of Rock Cruise.
+Jonathan has had the pleasure of performing with the band on opening slots for Tesla, Winger, KIX, Vixen, and Steven Adler, as well as festival spots on the 2021 Monsters on the Mountain and 2022 Monsters of Rock Cruise.

 In addition to band work, Jonathan performs solo acts of varying styles, incorporating influences and performance styles of jazz, pop, world music, and extended techniques/altered tunings.